Apple supplier Wistron secures land to build new site in southern India

 Wistron, in its proposal to the state government, said the new plant will create about 6,000 jobs.

-“When discussions started, their (Wistron’s) requirement was 50-100 acres,” a senior government official told Reuters.“But we were not immediately able to provide all the land.”
+“When discussions started, their (Wistron’s) requirement was 50-100 acres,” a senior government official told Reuters.
+“But we were not immediately able to provide all the land.”

 The official, who declined to be named as discussions were not public, added the state had assured Wistron of meeting the company’s land requirements.